 This course is designed to meet specific learning needs of students.
 Typically, such independent study projects focus on learning opportunities not otherwise offered in our college curriculum.
 The student must seek prior approval of an instructor willing to serve as faculty sponsor.
 The student then initiates a proposal describing, among other things, the number of hours to be spent on the study project, specific learning outcomes, and how evaluation is to be accomplished.
-The approved proposal will have signatures of the student, Faculty Sponsor, Department Chair, and the Associate Dean.
+The approved proposal will have signatures of the student, Faculty Sponsor, Department Chair, and Division Director, and Executive Director of Enrollment office.